 - A. Intramuscular injections must always be given in the neck muscles, behind and below the ear, but well ahead of the shoulder.
 Subcutaneous injections (under the skin) should be given in the same location.
 In baby pigs, subcutaneous injections may also be given in the loose flaps of skin in the flank or elbow region; - B. Needles must be inspected between each injection.
 Injections must be administered in a way that allows the farmer to identify pigs that may have retained a needle; - C. If you suspect a needle has been retained in a pig, Niman Ranch may still purchase the pig if the following procedures are followed.
-[Note: The farmer will not receive a discount for this pig, but weight of the carcass may be reduced should excess trimming be needed]: - 1.)
-Affected pig is permanently identified (ear tag, ear notch, ear punch); - 2.)
-Incident is documented in writing by the farmer, noting date, method in which the pig is ID'd, approximate location of the needle (ie: neck, left side), and size/type of needle retained; - 3.)
+[Note: The farmer will not receive a discount for this pig, but weight of the carcass may be reduced should excess trimming be needed]: - 1.
+Affected pig is permanently identified - a.
+ID options include: - i. ear tag (any age pig) - ii. ear notch or ear punch (only within first 10 days of age) - 2.
+Incident is documented in writing by the farmer, noting date, method in which the pig is identified, approximate location of the needle (ie: neck, left side), and size/type of needle retained; - 3.
 At time of sale, farmer notifies NR that affected pig will be arriving.
-Farmer must also notify their trucker (or Sioux Preme staff if it is a direct haul); - 4.)
+Farmer must also notify their trucker (or Sioux Preme staff if it is a direct haul); - 4.
 If the pig cannot be individually identified, steps 2-3 must still be followed, and the suspect pigs may be sold in groups of no more than 20 head at a time.
 These carcasses will be individually inspected.